marcoantoniocorallo/Fhree/README.md

 After that, you can run the interpreter of the language `./Fhree` with the following options.

 ```
-Usage: Fhree [--no-cfa | --cfa | --all] filename.F3
+Usage: Fhree [--no-cfa | --cfa | --all] filename
 Options:
- --all
-    default option: does a control-flow-analysis of the code and prints the result into filename.cfa then executes the program;
  --no-cfa
-    executes only the program, without analyzing the code;
+    default option: executes only the program, without analyzing the control-flow;
  --cfa
     executes only the control-flow analyzer, without executing the program;
+ --all
+    does a control-flow-analysis of the code and prints the result into filename.cfa
+    then executes the program;
 ```

 ---